Wanderers (novel): Adaptation

 Television rights to the novel were purchased by QC Entertainment in 2019, who will develop the series alongside Lionsgate.
 Glen Mazzara, Ilene Staple, Sean McKittrick, Raymond Mansfield, and Edward H. Hamm, Jr. have been named as executive producers.

 Sequels

 In November 2022 Wendig released Wayward, a sequel to Wanderers.
-The book is set five years after the prior book's events.
-The fungal infection, white mask, that decimated the human population seems to have subsided and the walkers and shepherds have also settled into their new lives in Ouray, Colorado – the destination towards which the walkers had been heading.
+Set five years later, the fungal infection, white mask, that decimated the human population seems to have subsided and the walkers and shepherds have also settled into their new lives in Ouray, Colorado – the destination towards which the walkers had been heading.
 They are not the only survivors, as Ed Creel and his followers have also managed to survive and are determined to take power for themselves.
 The book received a review from Tor.com's Alex Brown, who praised the work.